jakedickerson/joomla-multiconfig/README.md

 ```
 /config/mysite.com--production/configuration.php
 ```
 There are two example directories in the config directory to show how to format the directory name.
 You should delete these before moving the files to your site's environments.
-Once you have setup all your configuration files, you can move the files to each instance of your Joomla site.
+Once you have set up all your configuration files, you can move the files to each instance of your Joomla site.

 ## A note on security
-Typically, it is not reccomended to include sensitive details in version control systems.
+Typically, it is not recommended to include sensitive details in version control systems.
 If this is a problem, you can create an .env file to contain your database configuration while configuration.php contains the other site information.
-This defeats the purpose of this repo somewhat, so it is a playoff between security and convienience.
+This defeats the purpose of this repo somewhat, so it is a playoff between security and convenience.
 If you need to create an .env file see [dotenv](https://github.com/motdotla/dotenv "Dotenv"), which allows creating env files easily.
 You can then load env variables into your configuration.php file in the following way,
 ```php
 class JConfig {
 	public $user = '';